New Jersey Government & State Surplus Auctions (2026)

-Browse 84 government surplus auctions in New Jersey.
 Whether you're searching for New Jersey gov auctions, State of New Jersey surplus, New Jersey state auctions, or government auto auctions in New Jersey, this page pulls listings from federal GSA, HUD foreclosures, GovDeals, Public Surplus, and NJ state and local agencies into one feed.
-All listings come from official government auction platforms — no bid packs or credits required.Last updated: 2026-05-22
+Every lot is sold directly by the government agency that owns it - you bid on the original platform.
+Searching outside New Jersey?
+Browse government auctions nationwide.Last updated: 2026-08-21

 Where New Jersey Auctions Come From